ChandraPrakash-Bathula/TubeFlix/README.md

 # Tube Flix
-This is a front-end application deploed in firebase.
+This is a React.JS front-end based application deployed in firebase.